Incoterms 2020 vs 2010 // Changes Between The 2020 Incoterms and the 2010 Incoterms

 Join us as we journey through the intricacies of the 2010 and 2020 Incoterms, equipping you with the knowledge to navigate the legalities and logistics of international trade with confidence and expertise.

-Click Here to get a sharable image of the 2020 Incoterms
+Click Here to get a shareable image of the 2020 Incoterms

-This article will only cover what was updated and assumes you are already familiar with the incoterms.
+This article will only cover the updates and assumes you are already familiar with the Incoterms.

-One big thing to remember is that the Incoterms are voluntary and must be included in the contract.
-Incoterms are defined and recognized globally, so you must reference them when making a contract.
-Regardless, you can choose not to use the incoterms when creating a shipping contract if you define which parties are responsible for delivering goods, insurance, shipment, risk, customs clearance, etc.
+One key point to remember is that the Incoterms are voluntary and must be explicitly included in the contract.
+Incoterms are defined and recognized globally, so it is essential to reference them when drafting a contract.
+Regardless, you can choose not to use the Incoterms when creating a shipping contract if you define which parties are responsible for delivering goods, insurance, shipment, risk, customs clearance, etc.

-Overall, the difference between the 2010 and 2020 incoterms is fairly small compared to the changes of the previous decades.
+Overall, the differences between the 2010 and 2020 Incoterms are relatively minor compared to the changes of previous decades.
 There is only one new term, and most changes are minor.

 DAT is now DPU